 U.S. \$ 000's

-2021 2020
+2022 2021

-Cash on hand and current accounts at banks 14,123 12,933
+Cash on hand and current accounts at banks 7,535 14,123

-Term deposits at banks 6,011 15,348
+Term deposits at banks 5,024 6,011

 Cash and short-term deposits shown in consolidated

-statement of financial position 20,134 28,281
+statement of financial position 12,559 20,134

-Restricted cash (note 22) (1,069) (1,353)
+Restricted cash (note 22) (362) (1,069)

-Bank Overdrafts (note 22) (999) (4,415)
+Bank Overdrafts (note 22) (1,624) (999)

-Cash and cash equivalents 18,066 22,513
+Cash and cash equivalents 10,573 18,066

-17. Discontinued Operations
+17. Discontinued operations

-On June 15, 2020, the Board of Directors of the First Entertainment Company (JEDICO's subsidiary) agreed to cease the Company's operations and its various leisure, cultural and athletics activities in light of the accumulated losses during the previous years, the effects of COVID-19 pandemic and the expected continuation of these effects for the coming period.
+On June 15, 2020, the Board of Directors of the First Entertainment Company (JEDICO's subsidiary) agreed to cease the Company's operations and its various leisure, cultural and athletics activities in light of the accumulated losses during the previous years, the effects of COVID-19 pandemic.
 This was accompanied by a decision to sell the Company's land, the established building and all property and equipment related to this activity.
-The Company's management expects that the sale will be completed within a year from the date of these consolidated financial statements.
 Accordingly, the results of operations resulted from the Company's activities were classified as discontinued operations in the consolidated income statement.
 In addition, the Company's assets were classified as assets held for sale in the consolidated statement of financial position.
-The carrying amount of these assets amounted to U.S \$ 1,520,744 as at December 31, 2021 and December 31, 2020.

 Additionally, the Board of Directors of Palestine Plastic Industries Company (PIIC's subsidiary) agreed in the second half of 2015 to cease the Company's operational activities in the manufacturing and selling of plastic bottles and pipes, this was accompanied by a decision to sell all machinery, equipment and inventories of plastic bottles and pipes related to this activity.
-The carrying value of these assets as of December 31, 2021 and December 31, 2020 amounted to U.S. \$ 26,984 and U.S. \$ 32,907, respectively.